ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 The basic, and not very enlightening, distinction in **functional programming** is that **functions** are first-class citizens.

+(Remember that OCaml runs code when it sees the double semicolon `;;`.
+Throughout this tutorial, executable code examples begin with the command prompt `#`, end in `;;`, and show the expected output.
+If it doesn't, it's showcasing the code pattern rather than an executable code block.)

 Let's look at an
 example to illustrate: